Ultrafast Optical Evidence of Coexisting Density Waves in Bilayer Nickelate La$_3$Ni$_2$O$_7$

-Figure \blue{1(a)} presents the typical transient reflectivity signal, $\Delta R/R$, measured at various selected temperatures with a low pump fluence of approximately 9.9 {\mjcm}.
+Figure \blue{1(a)} presents the typical transient reflectivity signal $\Delta R/R$ measured at various selected temperatures with a low-pump fluence of approximately 9.9 {\mjcm}.
 At all temperatures investigated, photoexcitation induces an immediate decrease in reflectivity, followed by a recovery to a constant offset through two distinct relaxation processes, each characterized by its own relaxation time.
-Figure \blue{1(b)} illustrates a two-dimensional (2D) pseudocolor map of $\Delta R/R$ as a function of both delay time and temperature.
+Figure \blue{1(b)} illustrates a two-dimensional (2D) false-color image of $\Delta R/R$ as a function of both delay time and temperature.
 A notable observation is the significant change in transient reflectivity near 140 K, particularly evident in the signal beyond 1 ps.
-As the temperature decreases, $\Delta R/R$ within the time range of 0.1 ps to 0.8 ps exhibits discernible anomalies around 115 K. For quantitative study of the quasiparticle relaxation, we fitted the data with a two-exponential decay convoluted with a Gaussian laser pulse $G(t)$ (FWHM $\simeq$ 60 fs): $\Delta R$/$R$ = [$A_f e^{-t/\tau_s}$]$\otimes k_BT_e \lambda$$\langle\omega^2\rangle$.
-Here, $\tau_{e-ph}$ represents the $e$-$p$h lifetime, $k_B$ is the Boltzmann constant, $T_e$ is the electron temperature, and $\omega$ is the phonon frequency.
-Recognizing that DW orders significantly influence the $e$-$p$h lifetime, we selected $\tau_{e-ph}$ values obtained under high fluence and at temperatures $T > T_{\rm SDW}$ to estimate the $e$-$p$h coupling constant.
-This estimation yielded a value of $\lambda \approx$ 0.21 (detailed calculations can be found in Section \blue{VI} of Supplemental Material \cite{SUPPM}).
-Although our calculated $\lambda$ value significantly exceeds that reported in previous ultrafast spectroscopy studies \cite{YLi2025}, it aligns with theoretical predictions \cite{JZhan2025} but remains insufficient to account for the observed high $T_c$.
+As the temperature decreases, $\Delta R/R$ within the time range 0.1- 0.8 ps exhibits discernible anomalies around 115 K. For quantitative study of the quasiparticle relaxation, we fitted the data with a two-exponential decay convoluted with a Gaussian laser pulse $G(t)$ (FWHM $\simeq$ 60 fs) (see Sec. \blue{II} of the Supplemental Material \cite{SUPPM} for details),